 · Read, discuss and criticize population-related policy reports

 · Read, discuss and criticize population-related intermediate-level scientific articles

 · Access official population data

 · Have an introductory insight on how to start a new research project on population issues

 - Face-to-face lectures

-- Readings are listed in the detailed syllabus of the courses.
+Readings will be listed in the detailed syllabus of the courses.

-- All course materials, including slides and readings, are posted on Bboard in advance of each lecture.
-A set of non-compulsory additional readings also are distributed.
+All course materials, including slides and readings, will be posted on Blackboard in advance of each lecture.
+A set of non-compulsory additional readings will also be distributed.